coldfusioncsr/mega/WILDCARD.md

 > 1. attend each wildcard campaign (>15p)
 > 2. know how to quickly refuel
 > 3. are busyman having little time playing
+> 4. are willing to refuel by paying gold coins

 > 🍏🥝Extensive grinding suits for crew
 > 1. hard to agree or act on wildcard time (<10p)
 > 2. rely on natural refueling
-> 3. has problem of communication
+> 3. having problem of communication due to restrictions by languages, tools, time zones
 >
 > Keeping 150% blocked is crucial (ideally 150% is filled at last), otherwise 1k+ tokens will drop to the 2nd or even the 3rd 150%.